-How to Place and Remove Fraud Alerts on Your Credit Report
+How To Place and Remove Fraud Alerts on Your Credit Report

 Having your identity stolen can be scary, but taking the precaution of placing a fraud alert on your credit report is easy to do with all three credit bureaus.